RKlompUU/FPSpreadsheet/README.txt

 -- Additional info

 There are other means of compilation using the run.sh and make.sh scripts in the root directory of this project.
-For the most part running 'cabal run' is better. however, the run.sh script has its uses when debugging the code.
+For the most part running 'cabal run' suffices. however, the run.sh script has its uses when debugging the code.
 It has 2 flags that won't be passed through to the executable:
 -m (run make.sh prior to running, if it fails then it asks if it should run the